MicrosoftDocs/dynamics-365-unified-operations-public/articles/talent/Security-in-Attract.md

 Security and Role management in Attract
 =======================================

-This article provides an overview of the elements of role security inMicrosoft Dynamics 365 for Talent: Attract.
+This article provides an overview of the elements of role security in Microsoft Dynamics 365 for Talent: Attract.

 Attract uses role-based security.
 In role-based security, access is not granted to individual users, only to security roles.
 Users are assigned to roles.
 A user